maddybartlett/Thesis_Notebooks/Chapter2_WhatCanYouSee/README.md

   - A list of the filenames and time-stamps for the clips used in the experiment
   - A php file for saving the data at the end of the experiment

+For replication purposes the clips used as stimuli can be obtained from the PInSoRo data set (https://freeplay-sandbox.github.io/) using the list of filenames and time-stamps provided here.
+The labels assigned to each clip are also listed on this document.
+Start times are provided and end times for each clip are a full 30 seconds after the start time.

 # Analysis. <br>
 Contains:
   - The analysis script